 The following best practice explains how to deploy applications using this architecture.

 Azure VM for the TX Text Control Backend Service

 In order to build such a setup, a full Azure VM is required.

 Create a new VM by choosing Compute from the Azure Marketplace and select Windows Server 2016 Datacenter as the template.
 Choose a size depending on your computing requirements.
 The number of CPUs is not really an important factor for this VM, but memory and a fast SSD helps.

 When this VM has been created, connect to the VM and deploy the TX Text Control service as described in the documentation:Redistribution and Deployment (scroll down to second part Deploying the TX Text Control Web Server).

-The ASP.NET MVC applications deployed to App Services will communicate with this VM directly using TCP on port 4274 (version X15) and therefore, this port needs to be opened in the Network security group by adding an Inbound security rule.
+The ASP.NET MVC applications deployed to App Services will communicate with this VM directly using TCP on port 4275 (for version X16 - increments by 1 for each major release) and therefore, this port needs to be opened in the Network security group by adding an Inbound security rule.
 In the Azure portal, open the Inbound security rules for the Network security group of the created Azure VM.

 Click Add to create a new rule: